DOWNTOWN 500 ZINE IS PRESENTING THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

-DT 500 ZINE: – What are your future plans?
-What are you looking forward to?
+DT 500 ZINE: – What are you looking forward to?

 ANTHONY: – After my Ouija board show next week I will be doing some public commissions and then traveling to Europe for a residency later this year, a show in London and in France are planned.
 My website is expanding, I’m moving studio, there a movie being made and I’m working with holographic.
 That will keep me busy.

-DT 500 ZINE: – Keep it busy Anthony, babe.
-Thanx for mint quotes and see you around!
+DT 500 ZINE: – Keep it busy, Anthony, babe.
+Thanx for the mint and see you around!

 “ THE FIRST RULE OF PAINTING IS TO TAKE EVERYONE ELSE OUT OF THE EQUATION.
 I AM THE VIEWER, SO I DON’T UNDERESTIMATE MY VIEWERS.
 THEY SEE EVERYTHING, AND I JUST HAVE TO ASSUME THAT THEY ARE ME.
 I CAN’T PAINT FOR ANYONE ELSE.
 IT’S ALL ABOUT HAVING THE COURAGE TO SAY THIS IS FINISHED AND THEY HAVE TO KNOW THAT I AM THE BOSS OF PAINTING.
 It’s LIKE BEING A SOLDIER BECAUSE I HAVE TO BE HARD AS FUCK TO FALL IN LOVE WITH THESE THINGS AND LET THEM GO.”